revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-4. What it was, why it was needed, and how you designed the feature?
+4.What it was, why it was needed, and how you designed the feature?

 <details markdown="1">
 <summary> Show Answer </summary>